plpetkov-tech/mila-portfolio/src/arts/waves.md

  - UI Elements
  - Modern Graphics
  - Fluid Design
 description: The illustration has been made in Adobe Illustrator.
-Layering techniques, gradient mesh and wave shapes with different multi-color gradients.
+Layering techniques, gradient mesh and wave shapes with different multi-color gradients
 ---

 The illustration has been made in Adobe Illustrator.
 Layering techniques, gradient mesh and wave shapes with different multi-color gradients.